dabadav/BioMol-Project/README.md

   > We use the "contig.fa" file to make a gene prediction using GENESCAN, this will result in the generation of a txt file called "GENESCAN.txt".

+  - Sequences Comparison: compare them with the annotated protein in Ensembl database
+  - To obtain the multiple alignment we will use the simple MSA option from T-coffee software (http://tcoffee.crg.cat/).
+Which software do you think is more accurate?
 - **homology-based tools** with the annotations of  a closely related species (web-server/local)
   <!--Gene predictions are based on alignments from known proteins (usually) from other genomes.-->